NarendraDwivedi/APIRequestSender/README.md

 Are you tired of switching between Postman, JWT decoder websites, Base64 converters, and text editors just to debug one API call?

-**AI Request Sender** simplifies your workflow.
+**API Request Sender** simplifies your workflow.
 It’s a lightweight but powerful desktop tool that merges the features of multiple developer tools into a single, easy-to-use interface.

 > No more juggling browser tabs—everything you need is built right in.